ecmel/vscode-html-css/README.md

 }
 ```

-Your in file styles will be available for completion for that file.
+Your in file [static styles](https://lit.dev/docs/components/styles/) will be available for completion for that file.
 If you need to use some base styles everywhere in your project, you can specify as follows:

 ```json
 {